Delta18-Git/docker_snapraid_btrfs/README.md

 # Snapraid in Docker
-This is container uses the latest alpine to compile snapraid from source and combines it with a modified snapraid-runner script for additional functionality.
+This is container uses the latest alpine to compile snapraid from source (latest release) and combines it with a modified snapraid-runner script for additional functionality.
 These are the source repos for more info:
 https://github.com/amadvance/snapraid
 https://github.com/fightforlife/snapraid-runner

 ## latest changes
+- Removing versioning bound to Snapraid version.
+New master tag will always include the latest snapraid release on latest alpine.
+Build starts every 2 days on midnight.
+Older versions will be DEPRECATED.

 - v12.1.1: Replace email notifications with Apprise, see https://github.com/caronc/apprise/wiki  (set url in snapraid-runner.conf)
 - v12.1: Introduce CRON_SCHEDULE and Update to Snapraid 12.1
 - v11.6: initial release